Fudge

-Fudge is a type of confection that is made by mixing sugar, butter and milk.
-It has its origins in 19th century USA and was popular in the women's colleges of the time.
-Fudge can come in a variety of flavorings depending on the region or country it was made; popular flavors include fruit, nut, chocolate and caramel.
+Fudge is a type of confection that is made by mixing sugar, butter, and milk.
+It has its origins in the 19th century United States, and became popular in American women's colleges in the late 19th century.
+Fudge can come in a variety of flavorings depending on the region or country it was made; popular flavors include fruit, nut, chocolate, and caramel.
 Fudge is often bought as a gift from a gift shop in tourist areas and attractions.

 History

-The term fudge is said to have originated in the 17th century from the verb fadge and means "to fit together in a clumsy manner".
-During this period, fudge was used as an interjection by sailors to respond to nonsense or untruths.
+The term fudge is said to have originated in the 17th century from the verb fudge and means "to fit together in a clumsy manner".
+During this period, fudge was used as an interjection by sailors to respond to nonsense or untruth.

-Fudge as a confection gained traction in the United States during the late 19th century; recipes for fudge were printed in many periodicals and advertisements during the 1880s.
+Fudge as a confection gained popularity in the United States during the late 19th century; recipes for fudge were printed in many periodicals and advertisements during the 1880s.
 Its inexpensive, unrefined qualities made it popular among people looking for an alternative that fell between expensive candies and the cheapest sweets.
 Specialized fudge shops began opening in tourist places such as Mackinac Island, Michigan, in 1887.
 The increase in fudge's popularity was partly due to the accessibility of its production process: ordinary people were able to make it in their homes without any specialized equipment.
 In addition, the cost of refined white sugar had been decreasing at the time, cutting production costs.

 Fudge at women's colleges

 Making fudge was a popular activity at women's colleges, especially Vassar College in Poughkeepsie, New York.
-In a letter written by Emelyn Battersby Hartridge, a student at Vassar, she recounts purchasing of a box of fudge for 40 cents a pound in 1886 in Baltimore, Maryland.
-Another student at Vassar College claimed to have introduced it there in 1888 by selling her own 30 lb batch.
+In a letter written by Emelyn Battersby Hartridge, a student at Vassar College, she recounts the purchase of a box of fudge, which was sold for 40 cents a pound in 1886 in Baltimore, Maryland.
+She also claimed to have given fudge its “real introduction” to Vassar College in 1888 by selling her own 30 lb batch.
 The diary of student Elma Martin mentions making "fudges" in 1892.
-A 1893 letter from a Vassar College student Adelaide Mansfield describes "fudges" as containing sugar, fruit, chocolate, milk, and butter.
+An 1893 letter from a Vassar College student Adelaide Mansfield describes "fudges" as containing sugar, fruit, chocolate, milk, and butter.

 A recipe for "Fudges at Vassar" was printed in The Sun in 1895.
 Despite describing the confections as "Vassar chocolates", the recipe given comprises sugar, milk, butter, and vanilla extract.
 Wellesley College and Smith College have their own versions of a fudge recipe dating from the late 19th or early 20th century.